LIS

 "Clinic" means any facility, freestanding or associated with a hospital, that provides preventive, diagnostic, therapeutic, rehabilitative, or palliative care or services to outpatients.

-"Commissioner" means the State Health Commissioner or his duly designated officer or agent, unless stated in a provision of this chapter that it applies to the State Health Commissioner in his sole discretion.
+"Commissioner" means the State Health Commissioner or the State Health Commissioner's duly designated officer or agent, unless stated in a provision of this chapter that it applies to the State Health Commissioner in the State Health Commissioner's sole discretion.

 "Communicable disease of public health significance" means an illness caused by a specific or suspected infectious agent that may be transmitted directly or indirectly from one individual to another.
-This includes but is not limited to infections caused by human immunodeficiency viruses, bloodborne pathogens, and tubercle bacillus.
+This includes infections caused by human immunodeficiency viruses, bloodborne pathogens, and tubercle bacillus.
 The State Health Commissioner may determine that diseases caused by other pathogens constitute communicable diseases of public health significance.

 "Communicable disease of public health threat" means an illness of public health significance, as determined by the State Health Commissioner in accordance with this chapter, caused by a specific or suspected infectious agent that may be reasonably expected or is known to be readily transmitted directly or indirectly from one individual to another and has been found to create a risk of death or significant injury or impairment; this definition shall not, however, be construed to include human immunodeficiency viruses or the tubercle bacilli, unless used as a bioterrorism weapon.

-"Condition" means any adverse health event, such as a disease, an infection, a syndrome, or as indicated by a procedure (including but not limited to the results of a physical exam, laboratory test, or imaging interpretation) suggesting that an exposure of public health importance has occurred.
+"Condition" means any adverse health event, such as a disease, an infection, a syndrome, or as indicated by a procedure, including the results of a physical exam, laboratory test, or imaging interpretation, suggesting that an exposure of public health importance has occurred.

 "Contact" means a person or animal known to have been in such association with an infected person or animal as to have had an opportunity of acquiring the infection.